10,243 (seated 1,549)

 If you are arriving by train at Newton-On-Ayr, then there is the Wallace Bar at 6 Tams Brig.

 From the A77 take the A719 (Whitletts Road) into Ayr.
 After passing the racecourse on your left, turn right at the next set of traffic lights for the ground, or turn left to take you down to an unofficial car park.
 Turning right will take you into Burnett Terrace, then left into Hawkhill Avenue and then right into Somerset Road.
 The ground is down on the left.
-There is a small car park at the ground adjacent to the Main Stand which costs £1.50, otherwise there is plenty of street parking to be found in the area around the stadium.
+There is a small car park at the ground adjacent to the Main Stand but this is for pass holders only.
+However, there is plenty of street parking to be found in the area around the stadium.